Mechanical Engineering Technology - Program Description

 Students in this Major:

-- Learn design skills and manufacturing tools and techniques.
+- Learn design skills along with manufacturing tools and techniques.

-- Learn to apply mathematical and science skills in a hands-on world.
+- Apply mathematical and scientific skills in hands-on settings.

-- Utilize sophisticated laboratory equipment in testing products and processes.
+- Use advanced laboratory equipment to test products and processes.

-- Develop computer skills for solving technical problem solving.
+- Develop computer skills for solving technical problems.

-- Often participate in small team projects and sometimes are asked to function as the team leader.
-Communication and project management skills are very important.
+- Frequently participate in small team projects, sometimes serving as team leaders, developing strong communication and project management skills.

 Accreditation: